pydantic/pydantic/docs/integrations/mypy.md

   will use the types of the model fields (otherwise they will be annotated as `Any` to allow parsing).

 ### Generate a typed signature for `Model.model_construct`
-* The [`model_construct`](../usage/models.md#creating-models-without-validation) method is a faster alternative to `__init__` when input data is known to be valid and does not need to be parsed.
-But because this method performs no runtime validation, static checking is important to detect errors.
+* The [`model_construct`](../usage/models.md#creating-models-without-validation) method is an alternative to `__init__`
+  when input data is known to be valid and should not be parsed.
+Because this method performs no runtime validation, static checking is important to detect errors.

 ### Respect `Config.allow_mutation`
 * If `Config.allow_mutation` is `False`, you'll get a mypy error if you try to change